September 26, 2018

 Camping and Camp Sites

 There are three camp sites within Royal National Park and another one in neighbouring Heathcote National Park.
 Only one – Bonnie Vale – is vehicle accessible; the others are for walkers only.
 Bonnie Vale is on a protected bay of the Hacking River, looking across to Cronulla.
 There are 74 sites for camper trailers, caravans, and tent camping beside your vehicle set in beachside bushland with basic, but well-kept, facilities.
-There's a short bushwalk past Cabbage Tree Basin to Maianbar, or half an hour's walk through the village of Bundeena to get to the start of the Coast Track and day walks like Jibbon Aboriginal Engravings, Wedding Cake Rock and Eagle Rock.
+There's a short bushwalk past Cabbage Tree Basin to Maianbar, or half an hour's walk through the village of Bundeena to get to the start of the Coast Track and day walks like Jibbon Aboriginal Engravings, Wedding Cake Rock and Eagle Rock. **UPDATE SEPTEMBER 2018 ** Bonnie Vale campground is closed until further notice due to fragments of old asbestos containing material coming to the surface on the site.
+Check the latest official Bonnie Vale campground status.

 North Era is the only campsite on the Coast Track so gets booked out during popular times (like a four month wait for a Saturday over the warmer months).
 It's a prime beachside location, with 12 unmarked tent sites, non-flush toilets and no water.